List of compositions by Thelonious Monk: Bye-Ya

 A 32-bar Latin-tune in AABA-form that was originally titled "Playhouse" (as a dedication to Minton's, where Monk was the house pianist in the early 1940s with Kenny Clarke).
 It was originally supposed to be arranged by Gil Fuller, when Monk was the pianist in Dizzy Gillespie's big band, but wasn't recorded until October 15, 1952, for the album Thelonious Monk Trio under the name "Bye-Ya".
 Producer Bob Weinstock wanted to call the tune "Go", but because of the Latin influence, Weinstock asked for a Spanish translation, thus "Go" became "Vaya", and "Vaya" became "Bye-Ya".
 The tune was later recorded for Monk's Dream, and live versions appear on the albums recorded at Carnegie Hall, Five Spot, and Lincoln Center.

 C

-Children’s Song
+Children's Song

 A 16-bar (AA-form) composition in E♭, derived from the traditional children's counting song "This Old Man".
-It was only recorded once, on October 7, 1964, for the album Monk.
+Monk recorded it only once, on October 7, 1964, for the album Monk.

-The original stereo LP referred to the song as “That Old Man” on both the jacket and the label, but the mono LP listed the song as “That Old Man” on the jacket and “Children’s Song” on the label, as have later reissues of the stereo LP.
-A 1984 European LP listed it as simply "Children’s Song", but it has generally been known as “Children’s Song (That Old Man)” since the 2002 CD issue.
+The original stereo LP referred to the song as “That Old Man” on both the jacket and the label, but the mono LP listed the song as “That Old Man” on the jacket and “Children's Song” on the label, as have later reissues of the stereo LP.
+A 1984 European LP listed it as simply "Children's Song", but it has generally been known as “Children's Song (That Old Man)” since the 2002 CD issue.